appetrosyan/appetrosyan.github.io/content/posts/writers-block.md

+---
-# Writers block and how to deal with it
+title: Writers block and how to deal with it
+date: 2024-05-20
+tags:
+  - Motivation
+---

 ## Writers block and how to deal with it